manesrc/Geophysical-Solvers-and-Inversion/Readme.md

 This repository currently contains the **full MATLAB code for the first and second solvers (Solver 1: Nitsche's Method and Solver 2: Convection Solver)**.
 * The core functions and modules are located in the uploaded folders each describing specific tasks developed during the code execution.
-* The main script to run the first solver is 'ComputeTemp_NitscheMethod.m'.
+* The main script to run the first solver is 'ComputeTemp_NitscheMethod.m'
-* The main script to run the second solver is '
+* The main script to run the second solver is 'main_uAdjustment.m'
+        * within the second solver there exist an iterative procedure to obtain 'equilibrium LAB configurations': those LAB geometries that produce a Stokes problem solution that when placed in a thermal problem their result comply the isotherm condition at the geometry of the LAB
+        * also there exist different codes to produce velocity basis (two kinds available, with and without distance-related attenuation of viscosity)

-The code for the second solver and the MCMC framework is currently being cleaned and prepared for publication and will be uploaded in the future.
+The code for tthe MCMC inversion framework is currently being cleaned and prepared for publication and will be uploaded in the near future.

 ### How to Run (Solver 1)

 * **Language:** MATLAB R2024a
 * **Core Requirements:** `OptimizationToolbox`
-* **Main File:** `ComputeTemp_NitscheMethod.m`

 ---

-## Core Skills Demonstrated
+## Skills and knowledge needed for these tools

-This code demonstrates experience in:

 * **Developing novel methods:** The solvers were built from conservation equations to solve the problem of physical inconsistency in existing models.
 * **Solving inverse problems:** The code is the "forward model" engine designed for use within a full geophysical inversion framework.